blockbridge/blockbridge-kubernetes/README.md

 Create a secret containing the Blockbridge API endpoint URL and access token.

-Replace BLOCKBRIDGE_API_URL and BLOCKBRIDGE_ACCESS_TOKEN with the correct values for the Blockbridge controlplane.
+Replace BLOCKBRIDGE_API_URL and BLOCKBRIDGE_API_KEY with the correct values for the Blockbridge controlplane.

 ```
 $ cat > secret.yml <<- EOF